 (b) Semicircular canals are concerned with static (positional) balance.
 (T/F)

-(a) Fovea centralis is located at the back of the eye almost at the centre of the eyeball.
-It is the region of the brightest vision and also of the colour vision.
+(a) Yellow spot : lies at the back of the eye almost at the centre on the horizontal axis of the eyeball.
+It is the region of brightest vision and also of colour vision.

 Given below are two sets (a) and (b) of five parts in each.
 Rewrite them in correct sequence.